AvaloniaUI/avalonia-docs/docs/guides/development-guides/how-to-show-and-hide-a-split-view-pane-with-mvvm.md

 ```
 By doing so the command will be invoked each time the button is clicked and will update the IsSplitViewPaneOpen's value accordingly.
 <br><br>
-**If you followed this guide step by step you should now have something like this:**
+**If you followed this guide step by step you should now have the following window:**
 <img className="screenshot-full" src={SecondExample} alt="Second example" />

 ## Adding content to the button